Why is getting cultural messaging right important for combating coronavirus?

 Thrive

-A PR agency has launched a free content library to help not-for-profits stop the spread of coronavirus.
+A communications agency has launched a free content library to help not-for-profits stop the spread of coronavirus.

 Thrive, a health and behaviour change communications firm based in Norwich, created the content to help charities with their prevention work, with culture-specific messages which encourage social distancing and promote good hygiene practices, such as hand-washing with soap.
 The messages are based on latest information from organisations like the World Health Organisation and the Center for Disease Control.